darshshah17/Vibe/README.md

 # Vibe

-This project is a Flask-based backend for the Vibe application.
+This is an audio-based mood detection platform that provides personalized music suggestions.

 ## Setup